junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 254
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 254

-> Recognizing the designation of March 2009 as Irish-American Heritage Month and honoring the significance of Irish-Americans in the history and progress of the United States.
+> Recognizing the contributions of Irish-Americans in the history and progress of the United States.

 ## Preamble